lee-dohm/environment/FishNotes.md

 1. Creates a `SOURCE_DIR` environment variable that points to the directory above the root of the project
 1. Adds `$SCRIPT_DIR/fish/functions` to the front of the `fish_function_path` list so that the functions contained here override the ones that came with fish
 1. Sources each file that matches: `$SCRIPT_DIR/fish/init/*.fish`

+The individual initialization scripts perform other environment configuration and initialization for particular purposes.
+See the comments in each script for more information.